 Each time you touch your face during a video call and get away with it (no one calls it out), the behavior becomes more ingrained.
 Your brain learns that face-touching is an acceptable response to video call stress.

-Leave Your Face Alone (LYFA) is specifically designed to help you maintain professional composure during video calls by providing real-time awareness of unconscious face-touching behaviors.
+Leave Your Face Alone is specifically designed to help you maintain professional composure during video calls by providing real-time awareness of unconscious face-touching behaviors.

 🔹 Real-Time Detection